Project Category and Options

 See also Creating a Grails Application Module.

-Specify an SDK
+Project SDK Specify an SDK (JDK) for your project.

-If the necessary JDK is already defined in IntelliJ IDEA, select it from the list.
 Otherwise, click New and select JDK.
 Then, in the dialog that opens, select the installation folder of the desired JDK.
-(By this time, the corresponding JDK must already be installed on your computer.) |
+(By this time, the corresponding JDK must already be installed on your computer.)

 Create.
 Click this button to create a library for Grails.
-In the dialog that opens, select the Grails installation directory. |
+In the dialog that opens, select the Grails installation directory.

 If necessary, select additional options and specify associated settings.
 For more information, see Additional Libraries and Frameworks.